Bardia National Park

-The park offers a variety of experiences in its vast undisturbed wilderness.
+Bardia National Park offers a variety of experiences in its vast undisturbed wilderness.
 About 70% of the forest consists of Sal trees with a mixture of grassland and riverine forests.
-Sal leaves are used in festival and religious offering.
-Bardia National Park is home to endangered animals such as the Royal Bengal tiger, wild elephant, Greater one-horned rhinoceros, swamp deer, and black buck; the other endangered species include gharial-crocodile, marsh mugger and Gangetic dolphin.
-Endangered birds found in the park are Bengal florican, lesser florican and sarus crane, more than 30 different mammals, over 230 species of birds and several species of snakes, lizard and fish have been recorded in the park’s forest, grassland and river.
+Sal leaves are used in a festival and religious offerings.
+Bardia National Park is home to endangered animals such as the Royal Bengal tiger, wild elephant, Greater one-horned rhinoceros, swamp deer, and blackbuck; the other endangered species include gharial-crocodile, marsh mugger and Gangetic dolphin.
+Endangered birds found in the park are Bengal florican, lesser florican, and Sarus crane, more than 30 different mammals, over 230 species of birds, and several species of snakes, lizard, and fish have been recorded in the park’s forest, grassland, and river.
 In addition to the resident species, several migratory birds visit the park.
 Some of these animals and birds can be seen during jungle safari in the park.

-The Royal Bardia National Park was initially a Royal hunting reserve.
+The Royal Bardia National Park Nepal was initially a Royal hunting reserve.
 It was in 1976 that it was gazetted as Royal Karnali Wildlife Reserve with an area of only 368 sq.
 KM in 1982; it was renamed as Royal Bardia Wildlife Reserve Which also included the Babai River Valley.
-It was only in 1988 that is was granted a status of National Park in order to preserve the dwindling species of rare ecosystem, including flora and fauna, particularly the tiger and its other prey species.
-This park is the largest and most undisturbed wilderness area in the terai p[providing excellent habitat for most of the endangered species of wildlife and birds.
+It was only in 1988 that is was granted a status of National Park to preserve the dwindling species of rare ecosystems, including flora and fauna, particularly the tiger and its other prey species.
+This Bardia National Park is the largest and most undisturbed wilderness area in the terai providing excellent habitat for most of the endangered species of wildlife and birds.
 The park now covers an area of 968 sq.
 KM.
-It was only 1994 basic facilities existed for independent visitors.
-It has extensive and varied wildlife-all endangered rhinoceros, Wild elephants, The Royal Bengal Tiger, Swamp deer, Black buck, Gharial Crocodile, Gangetic Dolphins.
+It was only 1994 basic facilities that existed for independent visitors.
+It has extensive and varied wildlife-all endangered rhinoceros, Wild elephants, The Royal Bengal Tiger, Swamp deer, Blackbuck, Gharial Crocodile, Gangetic Dolphins.

-More than thirty different mammals, over 400 species of birds, many snakes, lizards, and fish have been sighted and recorded in the park’s forest, grassland and river habitats.
-Among these include, Langur monkey, common leopard, Jungle cat, fishing at, large and small Indian civets, mongoose, hyena, wild dog, and jackal.
-Sloth bear, otter, porcupine, bandicoots, blue bull (Nilgai), Sambar deer, hog deer, barking dear, wild boar etc. This park is one of the best place to view the most magnificent of cats, The Royal Bengal Tigers.
-The chances are almost 80% depending on season.
+More than thirty different mammals, over 400 species of birds, many snakes, lizards, and fish have been sighted and recorded in the park’s forest, grassland, and river habitats.
+Among these include Langur monkey, common leopard, Jungle cat, fishing at, large and small Indian civets, mongoose, hyena, wild dog, and jackal.
+Sloth bear, otter, porcupine, bandicoots, blue bull (Nilgai), Sambar deer, hog deer, barking dear, wild boar, etc. This Bardia National Park is one of the best places to view the most magnificent of cats, The Royal Bengal Tigers.
+The chances are almost 80% depending on the season.